-All grants and gifts to SUNY Cortland and all solicitations and proposals for such funds must have the approval of the College and must conform to the College's Mission Statement, SUNY policies and applicable laws and regulations.
+All grants and gifts to SUNY Cortland and all solicitations and proposals for such funds must have the approval of the university and must conform to SUNY Cortland's Mission Statement, SUNY policies and applicable laws and regulations.
 All grants and donations shall be coordinated either through the Research and Sponsored Programs Office or through the Division of Institutional Advancement.
 A complete copy of the guidelines for administering grants and gifts may be obtained from the Research and Sponsored Programs Office or the Division of Institutional Advancement.

 (Approved by the President's Cabinet, Feb.
 2, 1999)

-The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the College.
+The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the university.
 This is done through direct mail solicitations, phonathons by the student call center, e-solicitations, as well as staff and volunteer personal solicitations.
-The Cortland Fund staff also coordinates designated support for specific College departments.
+The Cortland Fund staff also coordinates designated support for specific academic departments.

-The staff of the Planned Gifts Office offers and promotes gift opportunities to individuals through their estate plans, retirement plan assets, life income gift vehicles such as Charitable Gift Annuities and Charitable Trusts.
-The Planned Gifts Office stewards and recognizes alumni, parents, friends, faculty and staff of the College who make planned gifts through the The Lofty Elm Society, the planned gift donor recognition society.
+The planned giving officer identifies and promotes gift opportunities to individuals through their estate plans, retirement plan assets, insurance policies and life income gift vehicles such as charitable gift annuities and charitable trusts.
+The planned giving officer works to document donor intent and stewards and recognizes alumni, parents, friends, faculty and staff of the university who make planned gifts through the The Lofty Elm Society, the planned gift donor recognition society.

 The main objective of every annual fund solicitation is to maximize dollar support and donor connection, while also creating a pattern of giving that often serves as the foundation for a major or planned gift.
 To most effectively serve alumni, maximize financial return and minimize costs, a policy has been developed to ensure that all constituents are annually asked to make an investment in SUNY Cortland while also taking into account the number of times they are solicited for special purposes.